 After the Ph.D I took up a Postdoctoral Fellowship at SOAS (1999-2001), where I began a collaborative project with Prof. Shackle on new translations and interpretations of the Sikh scripture (broadly conceived).
 This collaboration continued for 5 years, culminating in the jointly authored/translatedTeachings of the Sikh Gurus: Selections from the Scriptures(Routledge 2005).
 This project provided me the opportunity to apply my developing translation theories to actual translation practice, and to experiment with new frameworks for interpreting the major concepts of Sikh Philosophy.
 It also allowed me to dive deeper into the history philosophy of religion especially in the context of colonial Punjab.
 I did some archival and interpretive work on Singh Sabha commentaries, and examined the writings of Singh Sabha elites work through the lens of political theology in the context of emerging nationalisms in South Asia in the late 19thand early 20thcenturies.
 This phase of my work came together between 2000-2007 and became the book:Religion and the Specter of the West: Sikhism, India, Postcoloniality and the Politics of Translation(Columbia University Press, 2009).

-My current research interests are focused on the intersection between World Philosophies, studies of Spirituality, Political Theory, Philosophy of Religion, Diaspora Studies and Postcolonial theory.
-The main output of this research nexus is a book called Geophilosophical Encounters (forthcoming 2023) which investigates different way of thinking about cross-cultural philosophy (based on encounters between Sikh and Western concepts).
+Current research Interests: My current research interests are focused on the intersections between World Philosophies, Global Philosophies of Religion, Cross-Cultural Philosophy, Spirituality, Mind & Consciousness studies, Political Theory/Theology, Diaspora & Postcoloniality Studies; Race, Religion and Postcolonaility; & Science and Technology Studies.
+The main output of this research nexus is a book called Geophilosophical Encounters (forthcoming 2024) which investigates different way of thinking about cross-cultural philosophy (based on encounters between Sikh and Western concepts).
 This entails moving away from conventional comparative frameworks and translation, instead focusing on ‘encounter’ as an event (rather than phenomenon) with an intent to develop new and creative ways in which non-Western concepts can operate in Anglo-Europhone languages.
 This project has implications for the way we think about ‘diaspora’ and theories of integration and interaction between host/foreign cultures, majoritarian/minoritarian cultures.

 - Violence and the Sikhs (Cambridge University Press, 2022)